 9) Support research-based suicide prevention programs in all Montana schools.

-Please fill out this form if you’re interested in advocating for these issue or specific bills at this Legislative session.
+Please fill out this form if you’re interested in advocating for any of these issues or specific bills at this Legislative session.

-If you need help finding the contact information for your local paper, we can look it up for your.
+If you need help finding the contact information for your local paper, we can look it up for you.
 Just send us an email at email@example.com or call call at (406) 443-7871.

 Thanks for standing up for Montanans who live with serious mental illness and their families.
 We are so much more powerful with your support.